aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/app-1-1246w-90p.png)\

-Let's suppose the user uses the upload form to submit data of a walk with a phone in their pocket.
+Suppose the user uses the upload form to submit data of a walk with a phone in their pocket.

 ![](chapter-figures/app-2-1246w-90p.png)\